Animal-World > Aquarium Tropical Fish > Cyprinids > Red-tail Tinfoil Barb

-The Red-tail Tinfoil Barbs makes an excellent addition to a large aquarium, especially when you need large but relatively peaceful inhabitants!
+The Red-tail Tinfoil Barb makes an excellent addition to a good-sized tank with other large, semi-peaceful inhabitants!

 • Kingdom: Animalia